Preparation Tips for Verbal Ability and Reading Comprehension (VARC) Section in CAT

-To devise an overall strategy for the VARC section in CAT, it is important to first understand its overall pattern.
-So the pattern for CAT 2017 is given as follows:
+To devise an overall strategy for the VARC section in CAT, it is important to first understand its overall pattern (based on CAT 2019, 2018, etc.).
+It is as follows:

 Syllabus for Verbal Ability and Reading Comprehension in CAT

-The different tips to handle all the topics in the above syllabus are given as follows:
+The most effective tips to handle all the topics in the above syllabus are given as follows:

 1. Reading Comprehension

 - RCs form the majority of the question paper.
-Last year alone 24 questions came from RCs.
 The problem that most people encounter in this section is reading comprehensions of genres that they are not comfortable with.
 So, for that remember the magic word RAVAMAS: READ AS VARIED AS MUCH AS POSSIBLE.
 Make it a point of solving at least two RCs daily.
 When you finally sit for CAT solving RCs should have become muscle memory.

 - Try to understand that RCs are not a jumble of random words, but a flow of thought illustrated in the paper.
 So all you need to do is try and catch that flow.
 Take any scenario, like even while having a conversation you have a certain thought process which you are expressing.
 The trick is comprehension and not speed, understanding what is being conveyed is important.
 Many aspirants start reading the passage but due to lack of concentration and unfamiliar domain their mind wanders, and they are unable to retain what they have read and have to re-read it.
 So, what you need to master is reading without losing concentration and keeping up with the thought process of the writer.